Ralph Recto

-Ralph Gonzalez Recto (/tl/; born January 11, 1964) is a Filipino politician and economist who has served as the executive secretary on an ad interim basis since 2025 under President Bongbong Marcos.
+Ralph Gonzalez Recto (/tl/; born January 11, 1964) is a Filipino politician who has served as the executive secretary on an ad interim basis since 2025 under President Bongbong Marcos.
 He previously served as the 33rd secretary of finance from 2024 to 2025 under President Marcos, the representative for Batangas' 6th district from 1992 to 2001 and from 2022 to 2024, and as the House deputy speaker from 2022 to 2024.

 Recto also previously served three terms in the Senate: from 2001 to 2007 and from 2010 to 2022, and he had served as president pro tempore of the Senate and Senate minority leader.
 He started his political career as the representative of Batangas' 4th district from 1992 to 2001.

 In 2007, Recto lost his Senate re-election bid because, as many analysts believed, he had authored the unpopular EVAT (Expanded Value Added Tax) law.
 In July 2008, he was appointed to head the National Economic and Development Authority (NEDA) in the Arroyo administration but resigned from his position in August 2009 in preparation for another run for the Senate in the 2010 elections.

 He is a grandson of statesman Claro M. Recto.
 His wife is actress-politician Vilma Santos.

 Early life

-Recto comes from a political family.
-His grandfather, the late nationalist and statesman Claro M. Recto, was a Senator for several terms.
-He was an Assemblyman during the Regular Batasang Pambansa while his older brother, Ricky Recto, was the former vice governor of the province of Batangas.
+Ralph Recto comes from a political family.
+He was born to parents Rafael Recto (1931–2008), a sportsman and politician who participated in the 1986 coup attempt at the Manila Hotel, and Carmen Gonzalez-Recto (1941–2013).

-His late mother is Carmen Gonzalez-Recto (d.
-2013).
-His sister, Plinky Recto, is an actress and TV host.
+His grandfather, the late nationalist and statesman Claro M. Recto, was a senator for several terms.
+Ralph is one of the three children of Carmen Gonzalez-Recto, alongside Richard "Ricky" Recto Jr. and Roxanne "Plinky" Recto.
+Ricky served as former vice governor of Batangas, while Plinky is an actress and television host.

 Education

-Recto acquired a Bachelor of Science in commerce at the De La Salle University in 1989.
+Recto acquired a Bachelor of Science in commerce at the De La Salle-College of Saint Benilde, in 1989.
+At that time, Benilde was still a constituent college of De La Salle University.
 In 1990, he entered the College of Public Administration of the University of the Philippines Diliman to study Master of Public Administration, but only earned 36 academic units, hence unable to finish the graduate degree.
-Recto later took a Strategic Business Economics Program (SBEP) at the University of Asia and the Pacific in 1993, where he acquired a Certificate in Business Economics (CBE).
+Recto later took the Strategic Business Economics Program (SBEP) at the University of Asia and the Pacific in 1993, where he acquired a postgraduate Certificate in Business Economics (CBE), which was awarded to participants who exited the program without completing the thesis requirement in lieu of a master’s degree.

 Recto took up a 6-day Certificate of Leadership Scholarship Course at the John F. Kennedy School of Government or Harvard Kennedy School of Harvard University, Boston, Massachusetts, United States in 1997.